General Questions

 Nope, there is no such thing!
 I have worked on books that are well over 100,000 words as well as booklets and children’s books that are only a couple hundred words.
 I have also edited newly added chapters for books I’ve previously edited, author bios, and back cover blurbs.

-What is the difference between an editing pass and an editing round?
+What is the difference between an editorial pass and an editorial round?

 An editing pass is when your editor reads through your manuscript, while an editing round is the duration of time your manuscript is in your editor’s hands.